 "Students need to understand the connection between their class work and what goes on in the world of work.
 Our students’ mentors at MassMutual are helping to make these invaluable connections.
 Mass Mentoring Partnership bridged a divide between the schools and MassMutual, giving our students an additional resource to achieve success in the future."
 Mary Kay Brown, STEM Administrator, Springfield High School of Science and Technology

-If you're interested in learning more about mentoring in schools, contact Nate Baum, Manager of Training and Technical Assistance, at email@example.com or 617.695.2473.
+If you're interested in learning more about mentoring in schools, contact Janeen Smith, Senior Manager of Program Services, at email@example.com.